Quick Facts & History

 In early 1980, the student population exceeded 15,000.
 The Peoria downtown location moved to its current home at 115 S.W.
 Adams, now called the Perley Building.
 Dr. Thomas K. Thomas became the third president of ICC in 1989.

 Today the ICC district covers 2,322 square miles and serves 38 high schools.
 In any given semester, the college offers more than 1,900 classes.
-Since the beginning, ICC has touched more than 450,000 lives.
+Since the beginning, ICC has touched more than half a million lives.
 One out of every four graduating high school students within the District comes to ICC.
 Every year we award approximately 1,800 certificates and degrees.
 With each degree or certificate we confer we create a small ripple of change for the better in our world.
 As our mission says, Through learning, minds change.
 We believe by changing minds, we can change the world.